-With 2016 well underway, many budding entrepreneurs will be planning their new venture, putting time, money and effort into making their dreams a reality.
+With the year well underway, many budding entrepreneurs will be planning their new venture, putting time, money and effort into making their dreams a reality.
 And while you can never be 100% sure of start-up success, you can do your research.

 The team here at Love Energy Savings have used our extensive data on business energy prices to inform a comprehensive 30-page guide on the best places to start an SME in the UK, taking into account start-up births, deaths and survival rates alongside the comparison of regional energy prices, earnings and other golden nuggets of information.

 The full report can be downloaded here, but to give you a little taster, we have picked out the top benefits of each of the 13 cities profiled to get you started…